Elliot-Evans-95/OSX-Bootstrap/Desktop_Bootstrap/modules/readme.md

 # Local Setup

-In this repo is all files needed to a bootstap a mac for development use
+In this repo is all files needed to a bootstap a Desktop OSX for development use

 ## What the Bootstrap Contains